vTv Therapeutics Inc. – Consenus Indicates Potential 207.0% Upside

-vTv Therapeutics Inc. found using ticker (VTVT) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+vTv Therapeutics Inc. with ticker code (VTVT) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
 The range between the high target price and low target price is between 8 and 6 and has a mean target at 7.
-With the stocks previous close at 2.28 this would imply there is a potential upside of 207.0%.
-The 50 day MA is 2.17 and the 200 day MA is 1.97.
-The market capitalisation for the company is $157m.
-You can visit the company’s website by visiting: http://www.vtvtherapeutics.com
+Given that the stocks previous close was at 2.28 this now indicates there is a potential upside of 207.0%.
+The 50 day moving average now sits at 2.12 and the 200 day MA is 1.98.
+The market cap for the company is $154m.
+Find out more information at: http://www.vtvtherapeutics.com

 vTv Therapeutics Inc., a clinical-stage biopharmaceutical company, discovers and develops orally administered small molecule drug candidates to fill unmet medical needs.
 The company is developing Azeliragon, an orally administered, small molecule antagonist targeting the receptor for advanced glycation end products, which is in Phase II clinical trials for the treatment of mild Alzheimer’s disease.
 It is also developing TTP399, an orally administered, liver-selective glucokinase activator that has completed Phase II clinical trials to treat type 2 diabetes, as well as is in Phase II/III clinical trials for treating type 1 diabetes; and TTP273, an orally administered, non-peptidic agonist that targets the glucagon-like peptide-1 receptor, which has completed Phase II clinical trials for the treatment of type 2 diabetes.
 In addition, the company is developing HPP737, HPP971, and HPP3033 for the treatment of chronic disease.
 It has a license agreement with Reneo Pharmaceuticals to develop and commercialize peroxisome proliferation activated receptor delta agonist program, including the compound HPP593. vTv Therapeutics Inc. also has license and research agreements with Hangzhou Zhongmei Huadong Pharmaceutical Co., Ltd.; Newsoara Biopharma Co., Ltd.; JDRF International; Novo Nordisk A/S; and Columbia University.
 The company was founded in 2015 and is headquartered in High Point, North Carolina. vTv Therapeutics Inc. is a subsidiary of MacAndrews & Forbes Incorporated.